kyuupichan/kcpp/README.rst

 The following are missing, or work in progress, but the framework is already in place so that adding them is not too much of a stretch:

-- macro expansion (my current focus)
+- macro expansion (this and handling the macro stack in diagnostics is my current focus)
 - some directives, particularly #line, include, #pragma
 - preprocessed output (partially done in a trivial way)
 - _Pragma operator
 - multiple-include optimisation
 - _has_include
 - _has_cpp_attribute
-- make the driver into a library

 C++ modules - I've not yet figured out how these work in C++ or how they interact with the preprocessor.